 Steve’o’klad, a friend of Clemens, worked at Bieger-pipes between 2004 – 2008 and helped develop the production, especially the medieval range of bagpipes.
-He currently plays with a medieval band Fabula.
-He had been a guest player for Cultus Ferox and Cornix Maledictum as well.
+He currently plays with a medieval band Fabula, but in the past, had been a guest player for Cultus Ferox and Cornix Maledictum.

 Masaki Kato joined the force in early 2009.

-He comes from Japan, via Scotland where he spent over 4 years before moving to Germany.
-He is a graduate of the RSAMD piping degree course in Glasgow and has been playing the Scottish pipes for many years.
-He now also plays whistle and Uilleann pipes.
+He comes from Japan, via Scotland where he spent over 4 years studying on the then RSAMD piping degree course in Glasgow and working at the National Piping Centre.

-While in Scotland, he received various workshops covering many aspects of pipe making, and grew his interest in the manufacturing side of bagpiping.
+While in Scotland, he received various workshops covering many aspects of pipe making.
+He visited a few bagpipe workshops as well, and grew his interest in the manufacturing side of bagpiping.

 His curiosity (and curse) lies on reed making.